marianatorres4/marianatorres4.github.io/_publications_preprints/hill-urruty-reese-2023.md

 ---
 title: "The stability of present-day Antarctic grounding lines — Part A: No indication of marine ice sheet instability in the current geometry"
 collection: publications_preprints
-permalink: /publications/preprints/urruty-hill-reese-2022
+permalink: /publications/preprints/hill-urruty-reese-2023
-citation: "Urruty, B.*, Hill, E. A.*, Reese, R.*, <b>Garbe, J.</b>, Gagliardini, O., Durand, G., Gillet-Chaulet, F., Gudmundsson, G. H., Winkelmann, R., Chekki, M., Chandler, D., Langebroek, P. M.: <i>The stability of present-day Antarctic grounding lines — Part A: No indication of marine ice sheet instability in the current geometry</i>, The Cryosphere Discuss. [preprint], in review, DOI: <a href='https://doi.org/10.5194/tc-2022-104'>10.5194/tc-2022-104</a>, 2022. <i>*These authors contributed equally to this work.</i>"
+citation: "Hill, E. A.*, Urruty, B.*, Reese, R.*, <b>Garbe, J.</b>, Gagliardini, O., Durand, G., Gillet-Chaulet, F., Gudmundsson, G. H., Winkelmann, R., Chekki, M., Chandler, D., Langebroek, P. M.: <i>The stability of present-day Antarctic grounding lines — Part A: No indication of marine ice sheet instability in the current geometry</i>, The Cryosphere Discuss. [preprint], accepted, DOI: <a href='https://doi.org/10.5194/tc-2022-104'>10.5194/tc-2022-104</a>, 2023. <i>*These authors contributed equally to this work.</i>"
 doi: 10.5194/tc-2022-104
-date: 2022-06-01
+date: 2023-06-22
 venue: 'The Cryosphere Discussions'
 ---